Graduate Research Award

 To recognize and encourage excellence in graduate studies in the sciences and technologies of interest to AVS.

 The nominee must be a registered graduate student in an accredited academic institution at the time in which the applications are due.
+Applicants are normally expected not to graduate before the award selection.
 The award may be given to a particular individual only once.
-Following the Awards Committee Meeting in the Spring/Summer, the top eight (8) student nominees are notified and invited to present talks on their research to the Awards Committee on Tuesday morning at the International Symposium.
+Following the Awards Committee Meeting in the Spring/Summer, the top eight (8) student nominees are notified and invited to present talks on their research to the Awards Committee in a virtual interview in late summer.
 After the interview, the remaining three (3) students of the eight (8) finalists will receive a Graduate Research Award.
 Criteria for selection of the awardees are excellence in research and academic record.

 Nature of the Award